raspberrypilearning/memory/en/step_7.md

-## Challenge: changing the difficulty
+## Challenge: improve your game

-### Making more blocks
+### Make more blocks
-Do you notice any other code that is the same for all four buttons?
+Do you see any other code that is the same for all four buttons?

 ```blocks
 when I receive [red v]